 As the capital of North Rhine-Westphalia, Düsseldorf is one of the major German cities.
 Its population amounts to some 600,000 people in an urban area with more than 1.2 million residents.
 Apart from being an important international financial and business hub, Düsseldorf is also world-famous for its commercial fashion industry, for which it has gained the nickname 'Little Paris'.
 But Düsseldorf also holds a strong cultural and tourist image as many events and exhibitions are held there.

 Like many German cities, Düsseldorf is quite open to foreign expertise in various fields.
 Hence, you shall not have much trouble in finding a job there.
-However, make sure you have the skills needed by the local labor market beforehand.
+However, make sure you have the skills needed by the local labour market beforehand.

 Good to know:

-Find a job
+Finding a job in Düsseldorf

 On the other hand, registering with a recruiting or temporary employment agency may also help.